FelixOnline/v2/content/articles/2012-11-9-sexism-call-for-evidence-launched-at-imperial.md

 subtitle: >
   Becky Lane, Deputy President (Welfare) launches a call for everyone, lecturers and students, to share their experiences of sexism
 date: "2012-11-09 00:11:06 +0000"

 # Attributes from Felix Online V1
 id: "2832"
 old_path: /news/2832/sexism-call-for-evidence-launched-at-imperial
 aliases:
  - /news/2832/sexism-call-for-evidence-launched-at-imperial
+imported: true
+comments:
+ - I think I get elements of what you are saying but on others I am a little lost Just to comment on the point of isms this campaign it being run to see if students do respond to this kind of campaign I dont think any of the isms are more important than other isms I sort of think your issue of assholery is the same as the problem of a culture that has been allowed to develop at Imperial I am not really sure what else to respond to as I am a little lost the fact that it is spread into four comments which is not your fault is making my brain hurtThe point of this is definitely not to alienate anyone  lets not open the can of worms about that article please I am not sure I agree with your point with the distinction between assholerypure sexism but that is fair enough And dont worry I will be aiming to sort out all of the ismsfacets of assholerydiscrimination one at a time I dont mean to trivialise anything I just dont expect to be able to make change over nightI agree it wo

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true